pkausw/datacard_utils/README.md

 *IMPORTANT*: FH has a dedicated binning scheme.
 Therefore, you should drop the option `-s left` when modifying FH cards.

+The tool can also perform the final modifications for the STXS datacards.
+You can activate this with the option `--stxs`.
+This will
+- remove the scaleMuR/F, ISR/FSR and QCDscale parameters for all ttH processes and
+- add the migration uncertainties to the STXS bins.
+The rest of the workflow is the same as for the other datacards.

 You should use this script to modify basic datacards for the different input channels.
 After this, you can follow the instructions in the already established work flow.